-(2) Publish notice of each such amendment and instructions on how to obtain a copy of the proposed amendment in at least one newspaper of general circulation in the county or district concerned, not less than three and not more than ten days before the election or annual meeting at which it will be voted upon.
+(2) Publish notice of each such amendment and instructions on how to obtain a copy of the proposed amendment in at least one newspaper of general circulation in the county or district concerned, and/or on the society's website, not less than three and not more than ten days before the election or annual meeting at which it will be voted upon.

-(D) Each society shall file with the department of agriculture a copy of its constitution, and by-laws.
-Said copy shall be certified to be true and correct by the president and secretary of the society.
+(D) Each society shall file with the department a copy of its constitution and by-laws.
+Said copies shall be certified to be true and correct by the president and secretary of the society.

 (E) Each society shall file a certified copy of each change in its constitution and by-laws with the department within sixty days following the date on which the amendment is effective.